amogh-sd/No_CheckPoints/README.md

 Everyone, please do play this game....

+Also, if anyone faces any difficulty while the installation of the game, or while downloading the game, please contact me freely-
+You can drop a mail at- amoghdhavalikar@gmail.com
+AND, just so you know, i also use hangouts, so if you are comfortable with that, you may use hangouts to ask your query.

 BTW, this is the link to my website(um.. yeahh... not exactly.. kk..k.. k.. kinda!)- https://amogh-sd.github.io/MyWebsite/